ubports/docs.ubports.com/contribute/quality-assurance.rst

 Testing patches
 ---------------

-Pull-requests can be tested using the `QA scripts <https://github.com/ubports/ubports-qa-scripts>`_.
+Pull-requests can be tested using the `QA scripts <https://gitlab.com/ubports/development/core/ubports-qa-scripts>`_.
 Run ``ubports-qa -h`` for usage information.

-Once the pull-request has been merged, the issue it fixes is moved to the quality assurance column of the `GitHub project <https://github.com/ubports/ubuntu-touch/projects/3>`__.
+Once the pull-request has been merged, the issue it fixes is moved to the completed column of the `Gitlab Milestone <https://gitlab.com/groups/ubports/-/milestones>`__.
 Please check if the issues in this column are still present in the latest update on the devel channel, then see if anything else has broken in the update.
 Check if the developer mentioned specific things to look out for when testing and leave a comment detailing your experience.
 If you have write-access to the repository, you can move the issue back to **In Development** (and reopen it) or forward to **Release Candidate** as specified by the :doc:`issue tracking guidelines </about/process/issue-tracking>`.

 Initial triaging of issues
 --------------------------